HairyPotato69/academic-public/content/Notes/Data Structure and Algorithm/Algorithm Analysis/Asymptotic Notation.md

 2. Average-case
 3. Best-case

-*Does the .5 seconds matter?*
+*Does the .5 seconds matter?* <br>
 Yes and no. In theory, the $0.5$ seconds is irrelevant as it would be diminished by the $1000$ seconds that came before it.
-However, $0.5$ seconds would mean life or death, or whether you get the thing you coveted the most.
-Regardless, since Algorithm Analysis is theoretical, the $0.5$ seconds is irrelevant.
+However, in real-life, the $0.5$ seconds can mean life or death, or whether you get the thing you coveted the most.
+Regardless, since algorithm analysis is theoretical, the $0.5$ seconds is irrelevant.

 Take $n^2 + n$ for example.
-When the value of n is $4$, $n$ is will relevant; however, when the value grows so large, it approaches thousands, $n$ is diminished and is no longer relevant.
-Because of this, in Algorithm Analysis, the *constants* and any lower order terms will be ignored.
+When the value of n is $4$, $n$ is still relevant; however, when the value of n scales to extremely large, say, one thousand, $n$ is diminished by $n^2$ and is no longer relevant.
+Because of this, in algorithm analysis, the *constants* and any lower order terms will be ignored.

 1. Constants are ignored
 	- $5n -> O(n)$